 Instructions

-- In a small pot, add entire can of coconut cream and bring to a light simmer.
+- In a small pot or saucepan, add entire can of coconut milk and condensed coconut milk.
+Bring to a simmer.

-- Let cool and store in an airtight container or mason jar and keep refrigerated for up to two weeks.
+- Let cool, then store in an airtight container or mason jar; refrigerate for 2-3 weeks.

 Notes